vdbrink/vdbrink.github.io/node-red/node-red_cheatsheet-basic_nodes.md

 ```
 Threshold  6
 ```
-A trigger is sent only when the input value change from a value above 6 to a new value lower than 6.
+A trigger is sent only when the input value changes from a value above 6 to a new value lower than 6.

 ---
 [Table of Content ^](#table-of-contents)